ayo-dele-akin/nats-spring-boot-starter/README.md

 nats.spring.connection-name=${spring.application.name}.${random.uuid}
 ```

-* in you code, use NatsTemplate to send message
+* in your code, use NatsTemplate to send a message

 ```
    @Autowired